tdfischer/organizer/README.md

 Generates some fake data for you to play around with during development.
 Requires that the ``DEBUG`` environment variable not be set, i.e. running in a production environment.

+## Importing and Exporting

+Organizer does not exist in a vaccuum, and neither does your data, although it is probably spread across multiple silos.
+Thats fine!
+Organizer has an easy to use import/export framework, which was designed with an eye towards easily adding in other sources.

+Four importers are included:

+### ``google-calendar-events``

+Imports events from a Google Calendar.
+Requires the following configuration
+settings:

+* ``GOOGLE_SERVICE_ACCOUNT_CREDENTIALS`` - A large JSON blob containing Google
+  API credentials for an application 'service account'.
+Can be downloaded after jumping through many hoops on https://console.developers.google.com.
+Yes, the entire JSON blob goes into this environment variable.
+* ``GOOGLE_CALENDAR_IMPORT_ID`` - The ID of your calendar to import.
+You can find this in the Google Calendar web interface.

+### ``airtable-attendance``

+Imports event attendance records from Airtable.
+Currently inflexible and highly specific to East Bay for Everyone; a pull request to allow configuration is much appreciated.
+Uses the following configuration:

+* ``AIRTABLE_BASE_ID``
+* ``AIRTABLE_API_KEY``
+* ``AIRTABLE_TABLE_NAME`` - A table that stores a map of record IDs to e-mail addresses.
+There is currently no mechanism for configuring the table of events, which is 'Events'.

+### ``airtable-people```

+Imports people records from Airtable.
+Also highly EBFE specific, but can be easily modified for other setups.
+Uses the following configuration:

+* ``AIRTABLE_BASE_ID``
+* ``AIRTABLE_API_KEY``
+* ``AIRTABLE_TABLE_NAME`` - Table from which you will import people

+### ``mailchimp-people```

+Imports people from Mailchimp.
+Only uses e-mail address, and the FNAME/LNAME fields that come with a default setup.
+Uses the following configuration:

+* ``MAILCHIMP_SECRET_KEY``
+* ``MAILCHIMP_LIST_ID``

 ## Development